 Sign up for the Feats of Strength Newsletter Below!

 - Have a Seat and Watch Some Clips – Stanless Steel Ladies and Gentlemen

 - Grip Strength Challenge – 25lb Hub Lift

 - Upcoming Feature at Diesel

 This entry was posted on Wednesday, November 2nd, 2011 at 8:26 am and is filed under feats, feats of strength, feats of strength bending, horseshoe bending, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 5 Responses to “Feat of Strength: Chain Breaking”